linux4life798/gobf/README.md

 [![Godoc](https://godoc.org/github.com/linux4life798/gobf/gobflib?status.png)](https://godoc.org/github.com/linux4life798/gobf/gobflib)

-# GOBF
+# GoBF
-This is a [BF][wikipedia-bf] interpreter written in Go.
+This is a [BF][wikipedia-bf] interpreter and compiler written in Go.

+GoBF can simply run your BF program or compile it to a binary to run later.

-The commandline program currently support the `run` command with a file argument.
+The commandline program currently support the `run`, `gengo`, and `compile` commands.

 # Future Work
-* BF Compiler
+* COde generator optimizer

 [wikipedia-bf]: https://en.wikipedia.org/wiki/Brainfuck